Indian tent turtle

-The Indian tent turtle (Pangshura tentoria) is a species of turtle in the family Geoemydidae.
+The Indian tent turtle (Pangshura tentoria), or Indian gamp turtle, is a species of turtle in the family Geoemydidae.
 The species is found in India, Nepal, and Bangladesh.

 Description

 P. tentoria is a small species of turtle, growing to a maximum straight carapace length of 27 cm.

 Subspecies

 Three subspecies of P. tentoria are recognized as being valid, including the nominotypical subspecies.